U.S. does not want war with Iran, continues diplomacy: Pompeo

 WASHINGTON (Reuters) - While it is “unmistakable” that Iran was responsible for the attacks on two tankers last week, the United States does not want to go to war with Tehran, U.S. Secretary of State Mike Pompeo said on Sunday.

 In an interview with “Fox News Sunday”, Pompeo said, “President Trump has done everything he can to avoid war.
 We don’t want war.”
 But he added that Washington will guarantee free navigation through vital shipping areas.

-“The United States is going make sure that we take all the actions necessary, diplomatic and otherwise that achieve that outcome.”
+“The United States is going make sure that we take all the actions necessary, diplomatic and otherwise that achieve that outcome,” Pompeo said.

+U.S.-Iran tensions are high following accusations by the administration of U.S. President Donald Trump that Tehran carried out attacks last Thursday on two oil tankers in the Gulf of Oman, a vital oil shipping route.
+Iran has denied having any role.

 Reporting by Richard Cowan; Editing by Lisa Shumaker